Discworld

-Discworld is a fantasy comedy book series written by English author Terry Pratchett, set on the Discworld, a flat planet balanced on the backs of four elephants which in turn stand on the back of a giant turtle.
-The series began in 1983 with The Colour of Magic and continued until the final novel The Shepherd's Crown, which was published in 2015, following Pratchett's death.
-The books frequently parody or take inspiration from classic works, usually fantasy or science fiction, as well as mythology, folklore and fairy tales, and often use them for satirical parallels with cultural, political and scientific issues.
+Discworld is a collection of fantasy comedy novels, graphic novels, short stories, and associated works conceived and primarily written by the English author Terry Pratchett.
+They are united by their being set on the Discworld, a flat planet balanced on the backs of four elephants which in turn stand on the back of a giant turtle.
+The novel series consists of forty-one books, the first being The Colour of Magic, published in 1983, and the last The Shepherd's Crown, published posthumously in 2015.
+Pratchett also wrote eleven short stories related to the Discworld.
+The novels often satirise classic fantasy and science fiction, mythology, and folklore, and also include commentary on contemporary cultural, political and scientific issues.

-Forty-one Discworld novels were published.
-Apart from the first novel in the series, The Colour of Magic, the original British editions of the first 26 novels, up to Thief of Time (2001), had cover art by Josh Kirby.
-After Kirby's death in 2001, the covers were designed by Paul Kidby.
-The American editions, published by HarperCollins, used their own cover art.
-Companion publications include eleven short stories (some only loosely related to the Discworld), four popular science books, and a number of supplementary books and reference guides.
-The series has been adapted for graphic novels, theatre, computer and board games, and television.
+The series has spawned a number of supplementary works, including four books on the science of Discworld, four maps of locations within it, and an encyclopedia.
+While Pratchett was involved with most of these, he often worked in collaboration with others including Stephen Briggs, Ian Stewart, Jack Cohen, and long-time series illustrators Josh Kirby and Paul Kidby.
+There is no intention to publish further novels following Pratchett's death, but supplementary works continue to be published and include Tiffany Aching's Guide to Being a Witch, by Pratchett's daughter Rhianna and Gabrielle Kent.
+In addition, Discworld novels have been adapted into computer games, board games, and for the theatre and television.

-Discworld books regularly topped Sunday Times best-sellers list, making Pratchett the UK's best-selling author in the 1990s.
+The Discworld books contributed significantly to Pratchett being the UK's best-selling author in the 1990s, and they regularly topped the Sunday Times bestsellers list.
 Discworld novels have also won awards such as the Prometheus Award and the Carnegie Medal.
 In the BBC's Big Read, four Discworld novels were in the top 100, and a total of fourteen in the top 200.
 More than 80 million Discworld books have been sold in 37 languages.